Busan IPark: Daewoo Royals

 After topping the league for most of the 1983 season, Daewoo finished second in their debut season, losing the title by one point to Hallelujah FC after a goalless draw against Yukong Elephants in the Masan Series.
 In its second season, the club turned professional, renamed as Daewoo Royals, and clinched its first league title after defeating Yukong Elephants by an aggregate score of 2–1 in the 1984 K League Championship playoff.

 Daewoo Royals headed into the 1986 K League season as continental champions after clinching the 1985–86 Asian Club Championship, becoming the first South Korean side to accomplish this feat after defeating Al-Ahli 3–1 after extra time in Jeddah, Saudi Arabia.
 Despite the continental success, the team suffered a poor season and failed to reach the 1986 K League Championship playoff after finishing fourth in the first round of the league and third in the second.

 The Royals clinched their second league title after finishing atop the league with 46 points in the 1987 season.
-They won their third title in 1991 after finishing ten points clear of their nearest rivals that season, Hyundai Horang-i.
+They won their third title in 1991 after finishing ten points clear of the second-placed club, Hyundai Horang-i.
 The Royals' momentum didn't last as the club struggled in subsequent seasons, finishing at or near the bottom of the league.